Bar exams

 Registration

-The NSW Bar Exam is offered twice a year.
-Candidates are required to register.
-The registration fee is non-transferable and non-refundable.
-Please ensure you have read the Bar Association Examination Policy and all relevant material before registering.
+Please ensure you have read the Bar Association Examination Policy, Bar Examination Information Guide and all relevant material before registering.

 Overseas or interstate sittings may be arranged through the Professional Standards & Support Department: exams@nswbar.asn.au.